 b. the 3GPP access and non-3GPP access are located in the different PLMNs.

 8. Whether multi-homing is supported for a multi-access PDU session?
 And if yes, how should multi-homing be operated for a multi-access PDU session?

+9. Whether Usage of an UL Classifier is supported for multi-access PDU Session?
+And if yes, how should the PDU session with UL Classifier be operated for a multi-access PDU session?

-9. What happens to a multi access PDU session in scenarios of interworking with EPC (e.g. when the UE moves to EPC during the interworking scenario )?
+10. What happens to a multi access PDU session in scenarios of interworking with EPC (e.g. when the UE moves to EPC during the interworking scenario )?
 This includes: